-If an animal is known or suspected to have died from an infectious or reportable disease, the owner must report this to authorities and dispose of the animal in the manner they recommend.
+Wetaskiwin 780-352-3955 If an animal is known or suspected to have died from an infectious disease or from a reportable disease, the owner must report this to authorities and dispose of the animal in the manner they recommend.
 For an animal that has been euthanized, owners need to prevent scavengers from gaining access to the dead animal.
 These animals cannot be disposed of by natural disposal.
+Access to the carcasses by scavengers is only permitted under the guidelines for natural disposal (Appendix A).

-Reportable Diseases are those which require action to control or eradicate because they are a threat to animal or human health, food safety or the economy.
+Reportable diseases are those which require action to control or eradicate because they are a threat to animal or human health, food safety or the economy.

-Notifiable Diseases are those which simply require monitoring for trade purposes or to understand their presence in Alberta.
+Notifiable diseases are those which require monitoring for trade purposes or to understand their presence in Alberta.
 No action will be taken.